5 signs you’re working with a dud SEO agency

-Unfortunately, your competition is working as hard as you are to improve their visibility to your desired customer base, and it takes time, effort, and ingenuity to earn the right to rank first.
+Unfortunately, your competition is working as hard as you are with the help of agencies like Scepter Marketing to improve their visibility to your desired customer base, and it takes time, effort, and ingenuity to earn the right to rank first.

 SEO has evolved significantly over the past five years and, with over 200 ranking metrics to optimise for, it’s unlikely such small time frames and budgets will make much of a dent, which ties directly into our next big clue…

 In his article, ‘5 reasons to avoid affordable SEO services‘, Nathan Gotch hit the nail on the head in describing precisely why you get what you pay for when it comes to SEO.

 The key message is affordability.
 The price of the campaign should provide a projected and tangible ROI which falls in line with the proposed strategy.
 This leads to an ever-growing campaign where profits are reinvested back into the channel to provide compounding returns.

 The high-quality assets that Google loves cannot be developed on a shoestring budget and, in the long run, you’ll likely end up wasting money that could have been invested into a more viable campaign (PPC, for example).

 We’ve seen it many times before.
 Frankly, it doesn’t take long to do.
 Your dud agency logs into Google Adwords, adds a few keywords related to your business and pulls off the top ten highest volume ones, telling you that if you rank for these you will receive boundless traffic and growth.
 Unfortunately, this isn’t the case, is it?